Brokenbonds/C_Sharp_Unity/README.md

 # Project 32 Methods and Objects Submission Assignment<br>
 Created two classes, a Person class, and an Employee class.
 I populated the Person class with two properties, a Firstname, and Lastname.
 As well as a method called SayName().
 After, In the Employee class I populated it with a property called ID while having it inherit from the Person class.
 I then instantiated the Employee Class and called for the Firstname, giving it a string of Sample.
 Then calling LastName and giving it a string of Student.
 Lastly Calling the superclass method SayName() on the Employee object.

+# Project 33 Abstract Class Submission <br>\
+Created an abstract class called Person that has 2 public string properties and a method called SayName().
+Created another class called Employee that Inheritied from Person and Implements the SayName() method.
+Then instantiated the Employee class into the Main() program to get firstName and lastNae properties with "sample" "student" and called the SayName method.